top of page

 Washington Park in Portland boasts over 450 acres of space filled with various gardens, an urban arboretum with 12 miles of well-maintained walking trails, tennis courts, memorials, and even an archery range.

-While you can certainly drive here, if the weather is pleasant we prefer to visit the park using MAX (light rail system of Portland and nearby suburbs).
-Not only do both red & blue MAX lines stop here, free shuttles connect the MAX station to the park, as well as internal destinations within the park, so you won't really miss your car.
+While easily drivable, when the weather is pleasant we prefer visiting the park using the MAX—a light rail system servicing Portland and surrounding suburbs.
+Not only do both the Red & Blue MAX lines stop here, free shuttles run between the MAX station and the park, as well as in between the park attractions, so you won't really miss your car.
+(As you can guess from the map above, the zoo and the arboretum are within easy walking distances from the MAX station as well.)

-If you are visiting Washington Park in Summer, International Rose Test Garden is a very attractive spot to visit, both aesthetically and scientifically.
+If you are visiting Washington Park in summer, International Rose Test Garden makes for a very attractive stop, both aesthetically and scientifically.
 You can probably tell from the name, it's a test garden for rose varieties.
-Even for me who isn't particularly into roses or flowers in general, this garden is always a treat, with its countless bushes of interestingly colored, uniquely shaped/sized roses that I've never encountered anywhere else!
+Even as someone who isn't particularly into roses or flowers in general, this garden is always a treat, with its countless bushes of interestingly colored, uniquely shaped/sized roses that I've never encountered anywhere else!

-Regardless of the season or weather, my favorite activity in Washing Park is wandering through the trails at Hoyt Arboretum, taking in the forest-y fresh air and looking down upon the downtown.
-Most trails here interconnect with each other so you could just put one foot in front the other, or you could pick one from the official trail map based on the length and features of your interest.
-Or, if you experience a decision paralysis as I did during my first visit here, you can find my recommended arboretum stroll introduced in the 'City Hikes' section of this post.
+Regardless of the season or weather, my favorite activity in Washington Park is wandering through the trails at Hoyt Arboretum, taking in the forest-y fresh air and looking out to downtown.
+Most trails interconnect with each other so you can just put one foot in front the other and casually wander, or you can chart a course using the trail map based on the length and features of your interest.
+Or, if you experience decision paralysis like I did during my first visit here, you can find my recommended arboretum stroll introduced in the 'City Hikes' section of this post.

 A peaceful walk through Hoyt Arboretum on some misty day